silvestrevivo/my-first-graphql/README.md

 # my-first-graphql
-Excercise with React and GraphQL following the youtube tutotial from @iamshaunjp
+Exercise with React and GraphQL following the youtube tutotial from @iamshaunjp